jordanlevy001/School_District_Analysis/README.md

 - Reading Scores
-    - The average math score for the ninth graders at Thomas High School has been replaced with NaN.
-The average math scores of the other grades (10-12) were not impacted by the removal of the ninth graders' scores.
+    - The average reading score for the ninth graders at Thomas High School has been replaced with NaN.
+The average reading scores of the other grades (10-12) were not impacted by the removal of the ninth graders' scores.

 The following image is the reading scores summary including all of the grades: